 - Gather all ingredients together.
 Give the cucumber and ginger a good wash.

 - Slice the cucumber very thin without peeling it.
 Do the same thing with the ginger.
 Slice half the lemon, also thin.

 - In a large pitcher, place the slices of ginger, cucumber, lemon and add the dried lavender.

 - Squeeze the rest of the lemons and pour the juice over the other ingredients.
 Add water and ice and mix well.

 - If you are trying to stay away from sugar in general, you can skip the honey entirely.

-- Optional, add few mint leaves.
-Place the pitcher in the refrigerator and allow the ingredients to get friendly with each other for about 15-20 minutes before you serve it.
+- Optional: add a few mint leaves.
+Place the pitcher in the refrigerator and allow the ingredients to get friendly with each other for about 15-20 minutes before serving it.